 After the battery charger terminates, it will remain off drawing only microamperes of current from the battery.
 If the portable product remains in this state long enough, the battery will eventually self discharge.
-To ensure that the battery is always topped off, a charge cycle will automatically begin when the battery voltage falls below the recharge threshold which is typically 100mV less than the charger's float voltage.
-In the event that the safety timer is running when the battery voltage falls below the recharge threshold, it will reset back to zero.
-To prevent brief excursions below the recharge threshold from resetting the safety timer, the battery voltage must be below the recharge threshold for more than 1.3ms.
-The charge cycle and safety timer will also restart if the V{BUS} UVLO cycles low and then high (e.g., V{BUS} is removed and then replaced).
+To ensure that the battery is always topped off, a charge cycle will automatically begin when the battery voltage falls below 4.1V.
+In the event that the safety timer is running when the battery voltage falls below 4.1V, it will reset back to zero.
+To prevent brief excursions below 4.1V from resetting the safety timer, the battery voltage must be below 4.1V for more than 1.3ms.
+The charge cycle and safety timer will also restart if the V{BUS} UVLO cycles low and then high (e.g., V{BUS} is removed and then replaced), or if the battery charger is cycled on and off by the I^2C port.